maudrow/personal-crm/RECORDS.md

 # RECORDS

+## 2022-04-06

+I have basic contacts being stored and displayed.
+My next step is to make notes associated with contacts.
+It would then be good to allow contacts and notes to be updated.

+Once I have this pipeline, it would make sense to start breaking things down into views.
+I should figure out how best to represent this and how to plan for it.

+Some things that are on the horizon for me in terms of learning:

+- PostgresSQL, but get as far as I can without it
+- Testing visual components
+  - Integration testing with Cypress

 ## 2022-04-04

 There are a few ways that I can proceed with this project, since there are a few parts in parallel.